grafana/grafana/docs/sources/panels/field-configuration-options.md

 Field configuration options allow you to change how the data is displayed in your visualizations.
 Options and overrides that you apply do not change the data, they change how Grafana displays the data.

 _Field configuration options_, both standard and custom, can be found in the **Field** tab in the panel editor.
 Changes on this tab apply to all fields (i.e. series/columns).
-For example, if you change the unit to percentage, then all fields with numeric values will be displayed in percentages.
+For example, if you change the unit to percentage, then all fields with numeric values are displayed in percentages.
 [Apply a field option](#configure-all-fields).

-_Field overrides_ can be added in the Overrides tab in the panel editor.
-There you can add the same options as you find in the Field tab but they are only applied to specific fields.
+_Field overrides_ can be added in the **Overrides** tab in the panel editor.
+There you can add the same options as you find in the **Field** tab, but they are only applied to specific fields.
 [Apply an override](#override-a-field).

 All [field options](#field-options) are defined below.